Fifth-Order-Ignorant/Baobab/doc/sprint0/PB.md

    </td>
   </tr>
   <tr>
-   <td>As a user, I can share my screen while attending a live conference.
+   <td>As a user, I can share my screen while attending a live conference so that I can show a demo of important changes.
    </td>
    <td>
 <ul>